-Nurse Family Partnership
+Nurse-Family Partnership

-The Sauk County Health Department started the Nurse Family Partnership program in late 2014.
-The Nurse Family Partnership Program (NFP) is a voluntary program aimed at empowering first-time mothers, living in poverty, to successfully change their lives and the lives of their children through evidence-based nurse home visitation.
-Each participant is paired with a registered nurse that visits with her, in her home, during her pregnancy continues until the child turns two.
+The Sauk County Health Department started the Nurse-Family Partnership (NFP) Program in late 2014.
+The NFP Program is a voluntary program aimed at empowering first-time mothers living in poverty to successfully change their lives and the lives of their children through evidence-based nurse home visitation.
+Each participant is paired with a registered nurse that visits with her, in her home, during her pregnancy, and continues until the child turns two.
 The program aims to improve pregnancy outcomes by helping women engage in good preventative health practices, improve child health and development by helping parents provide responsible and competent care, and to improve the economic self-sufficiency of the family by helping parents to develop a vision for their own future, plan for future pregnancies, continue their education, and find work.
-Dr. David Olds, the founding father of NFP has been doing research in this program for 35 years and the results of his research indicate positive outcomes in preterm deliveries; reduction in child language delays; reduction in child abuse; increase in father presence in the home; fewer arrests and convictions of the mother and the child 15 years later.
+Dr. David Olds, the founding father of NFP, has been doing research in this program for 40 years and the results of his research indicate positive outcomes in preterm deliveries; reduction in child language delays; reduction in child abuse; increase in father presence in the home; fewer arrests and convictions of the mother and the child 13 years later.
 The Sauk County Health Department will be collecting data in this program that will help track their success rates in these areas and more.

-In 2015, we partnered with Adams, Juneau, and Dane Counties to obtain a grant to help support another Nurse Home Visitor and an administrative assistant to support the data collection process.
+In 2015, we partnered with Adams and Juneau Counties to obtain a grant to help support another Nurse Home Visitor and an administrative assistant to support the data collection process.
 Sauk County became eligible for this grant because of our high binge drinking and drug use rates and low high school completion rate.
-We successfully started the NFP Community Advisory Board was formed and continues to meet quarterly.
+The NFP Community Advisory Board continues to meet quarterly.
 Ongoing marketing and outreach presentations continue.
 Referral sources include: WIC, local clinics, Public Health Intake, schools, self-referral, and Hope House.
-School credit has been secured for mothers and fathers involved in the NFP program in all Sauk County school districts.
+School credit has been secured for mothers and fathers involved in the NFP program in all five Sauk County school districts.

-In 2016, the program continues to grow, and is now serving 56 clients and have had 30 infants born and 2 graduations from the program.
+In 2017, the program continues to grow, and is now serving 91 clients and have 75 infants in the program and 10 graduations from the program.
 We continue to partner with Adams and Juneau County to maintain grant funding and share technical and quality assurance support.
-Sauk County's referral enrollment rate is 40%, which is better than the NFP national average of 38%.
-With overlapping clients, Sauk County Health Department continues to grow in their partnership with the Criminal Justice Coordinating Committee and law enforcement.
+Sauk County's referral enrollment rate is 54%, which is better than the NFP national average of 38%.
+With overlapping clients, Sauk County Health Department continues to grow in their partnership with the Criminal Justice Coordinating Committee/Drug Court, law enforcement, Early Head Start, and Birth to 3.